 Shadow Blade 5e

 Shadow Blade is a wickedly cool spell that packs a serious punch on certain character builds.
-It’s also frequently misunderstood, which we aim to fix in this write-up.
+It’s also frequently misunderstood, which I aim to fix in this write-up.

 What Does Shadow Blade Do in 5e?